LSSTDESC/transient-host-sims/README.md

 # Transient-Host Galaxy Simulations
 This repository contains the code used to genenerate the Synthetic Catalog of Optical Transients and Correlated Hosts (SCOTCH).
+The catalogue and associated data files can be downloaded from our Zenodo repository: https://zenodo.org/record/6601211#.Ypjl2pDMLhO.

-Our pipeline uses the code SNANA (Kessler+2009) for simulating transients, and is described in detail in Lokken and Gagliano, 2022 (currently in DESC internal review).
+Our pipeline uses the code SNANA (Kessler+2009) for simulating transients, and is described in detail in Lokken and Gagliano, 2022 (in review).
 The methodology for constructing our hostlibs for SNe Ia, SNe II, and SNe Ib/c (requires access to cosmoDC2 through GCRCatalogs) is outlined as follows:

 1. Use a normalizing flow (pzflow) to smooth out cosmoDC2 catalog redshifts by running scripts/apply_pzflow_dc2full.py.
 2. Create the index of cosmoDC2 galaxies, and normalize GHOST + cosmoDC2 catalogues, by running scripts/buildANN.py.